vilevent/tweet-classification/README.md

 We picked the best model for each of the classifiers, and they are the following:

-- **Model 1** - NaiveBayesMultinomial: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
+- **Model 1** - *NaiveBayesMultinomial*: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute Selection: CfsSubsetEval.

-- **Model 2** - ZeroR: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
+- **Model 2** - *ZeroR*: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute Selection: SymmetricUncertAttributeEval.

-- **Model 3** - OneR: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
+- **Model 3** - *OneR*: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute Selection: OneRAttributeEval.

-- **Model 4** - SVM: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
+- **Model 4** - *SVM*: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute selection: InfoGainAttributeEval, Ranker method, numToSelect=15.

-- **Model 5** - RandomForest: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
+- **Model 5** - *RandomForest*: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute Selection: SymmetricUncertAttributeEval, Ranker method, numToSelect=10.

 For the evaluation, we gathered the F-measure value for each model, as well as the number of true positives (**TPs**), true negatives (**TNs**), false positives (**FPs**), and false negatives (**FNs**).